nkabrown/bundle/markdown.md

 `-o` - output to file instead of `stdout`

 a more complex example: `pandoc -V geometry:margin=0.5in --latex-engine=xelatex --listings --template=ty -f markdown d3-diagnostic.md -t latex -o d3-diagnostic.pdf`

+If you need a hard line break in your markdown that is being transformed into latex put two or more spaces at the end of a line.